mnvr/music-making-machines/README.md

 Reference: [VCV Rack Manual](https://vcvrack.com/manual/)

-Here are [some more notes](rack/README.md) you might find useful, and below are two koans.
+[Here are some more notes](rack/README.md) you might find useful, and below are two koans: _signals are voltages_, and _patches are text_.

 ### All signals are voltages